Holding On

 Resentment is an emotion that can deteriorate relationships, friendships, spouses, and families.
 It is the precursor to hate, and that is the most destructive negative emotion of all.

 Let’s say you have an argument with your spouse.
 As the argument progresses, little insults begin to be thrown, references to in-laws start to fly, and the dialog has turned ugly.
-It is the pain resentmentthat keeps on giving, because it hurts when you try to love and hate the same person.
+It is the pain that keeps on giving, because it hurts when you try to love and hate the same person.
 This situation is the cause of so many marital problems because it kills trust and therefore kills communication.

 Without exception, every couple I see for marriage counseling struggles with the ravages of resentment.
 They present scenarios like “remember when you blah blah blah?”
 Well, of course the other party doesn’t see it that way, and there you have it; a long argument about something that may have happened a very long time ago.
 The longer you keep it alive, the less are the odds that counseling will be successful.